 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

 Jordan offers opportunities to U.S. companies in sectors ranging from engineering/construction, defense and security, medical equipment, ICT, environmental technologies, and consumer goods.
-In the World Bank’s “Doing Business Report 2020”, Jordan was recognized for the country’s improved business climate, rising in country ranking from 104 to 75, though continued improvements are needed to match regional competitors.
 To supplement the government’s limited resources for public infrastructure funding, some projects are being implemented as public-private partnerships.
 Market opportunities (export and project-based) highlighted in the guide include, but are not limited to:

-Medical Technologies.
-Jordan’s healthcare spending is over 9 percent of GDP and 80 percent of the country’s medical equipment is imported.
-Furthermore, Jordan is viewed as a regional leader for the provision of medical services, and a popular destination for Gulf Cooperation Council (GCC) nationals seeking affordable and quality treatment, which creates demand for advanced medical technologies, supplies, and equipment.
+Jordan’s healthcare spending is over 9 percent of GDP, and 80 percent of the country’s medical equipment is imported.
+Furthermore, Jordan is a regional leader for the provision of medical services, and a popular destination for Gulf Cooperation Council (GCC) nationals seeking affordable and quality treatment, which creates demand for advanced medical technologies, supplies, and equipment.
 U.S. firms will also find market interest in e-health solutions, healthcare management systems and software.

-Energy.
-Over the past decade, Jordan diversified sources of energy, and invested in renewable energy, including wind and solar.
-These rapid developments, coupled with long-term gas supply contracts, created excess electricity supply.
-Moreover, the government decided to stop granting approvals for new renewable energy projects with capacities exceeding 1MW until studies are completed on managing grid integration.
-Oversupply and the imposed cap on renewable energy projects make power generation projects difficult in the present circumstances.
-However, given Jordan’s strong potential as a renewable energy producer, U.S. firms should continue monitoring the market over the medium-term, to include potential openings for energy storage solutions.
+Over the past decade, Jordan has invested in renewable energy, including wind and solar.
+These rapid developments, coupled with weaker than expected demand, created excess electricity grid capacity.
+However, given Jordan’s strong potential to increase renewable energy production and ultimately export it, U.S. firms should continue monitoring the market over the medium-term, to include potential openings for energy storage solutions.
 Technologies and services related to efficiency gains, including smart metering and grid management, may also find opportunities.

-Agriculture.
-Jordan is a net food-importing country, with a growing market of 10.8 million consumers, including refugees.
-Jordan has increasingly westernized consumer tastes and imports up to 98 percent of consumable items from abroad, including wheat, barley, sugar, rice, powdered milk, tea, coffee, corn, vegetable oil (excluding olive oil), cheese, chickpeas, vermicelli, lentils and value-added products such as tree nuts and poultry and poultry products.
-Water scarcity affects which crops are competitive to produce in Jordan versus importing.
-The horticultural product sector, the poultry industry, and small-scale herding are major components of the agriculture sector.
+Jordan is a net food-importing country, with a growing market of 11 million consumers, including refugees.
+Jordan has increasingly westernized consumer tastes and imports up to 98 percent of consumable items from abroad, including wheat, barley, sugar, rice, powdered milk, tea, coffee, corn, vegetable oil (excluding olive oil), cheese, chickpeas, vermicelli, lentils and value-added products such as tree nuts and to a less extent poultry and poultry products.